 Free learning, as a model, affords us a chance to set the classroom up for success by throwing out much baggage brought along from industrial, conformity-driven, pre-ICT education.
 It represents the use of technology to finally revolutionise classroom practice.

-We have now (as of November 2016) been running Free Learning at ICHK Secondary for over a year, for a minimum of 50% of student contact time, and the result is more student engagement, improved classroom energy and zero focus on grades.
+We have now been running Free Learning at ICHK Secondary for over 4 years, and the result is more student engagement, improved classroom energy and zero focus on grades.
 Learning new things is now the prime concern.
 The proof, so they say, is in the pudding.
 So, look at some of the student work in our growing Free Learning Showcase, to see how this works in practice.

 Free Learning has featured as a presentation at the Hong Kong Institute of Education, 2015 Asia Pacific International Schools Conference, the 8th 21C Learning Hong Kong and RCHK Transform.
 If you are interested in running Free Learning in your classroom, school or organisation, please do get in touch with Ross Parker at firstname.lastname@example.org